devansh5/Gamoby_Site/README.md

           django filter added for filtering the product

-          pip install django-filter
+          Like and Add to whishlist features for every product

-          Like on the happy customer is not working Deployed on Heroku ,user Amazon AWS S3 for hosting media files .
+          Deployed on Heroku ,used Amazon AWS S3 for hosting media files .

           Collaborators :
           Ranjit Shah(AIACTR,Delhi)